 Nicole has 17 years experience in development and environmental cooperation, notably with the United Nations Development and Environmental Programmes, the European Commission and Parliament, research institutes and think tanks.
-Her present focus is on reducing EU consumption of products that harm forests globally.
+Her present focus is on reducing EU consumption of products that harm forests and communities globally.

 Tropical forests are likely to grab headlines today when Jair Bolsonaro addresses the United Nations’ General Assembly in New York.

 In early September, just before a hernia operation, Brazil’s President told reporters, “I will...

 Now comes the task of separating the wheat (value chain and market access measures) from the chaff (labels).

 Council and Parliament urged to get involved to fix oversights and reinforce ambition in new forest Communication.